AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/upgrade-instructions-5-1-0-sp1.md

 ## Compatibility matrix

-This section lists the compatibility matrix for the software applications supported by Experience Manager Guides 5.1.0 release.
+This section lists the compatibility matrix for the software applications supported by Experience Manager Guides 5.1.0 Service Pack 1 release.

 ### Adobe Experience Manager